felgru/dune-dpg/INSTALL.md

 `$DUNEDIR/dune-dpg/build_cmake` to run the examples of the paper.

 Remark: If there were any problems with the build system it might be
-        helpful to remove all build_cmake directories by running `rm -rf */build-cmake`
+        helpful to remove all build-cmake directories by running `rm -rf */build-cmake`
         in `$DUNEDIR`.
 This removes all build products and old CMake configuration files that might cause conflicts.